HenriRa/tes1/README.md

 ```bash
 http://localhost:5000/swagger-ui/index.html
 ```
-Here, you can test the endpoints, review the request/response format, and explore available routes.
+Here, you can test some of the currently implemented endpoints, review the request/response format, and explore available routes.

+## Deployment